yia-yuese/SAUD-Dataset/README.md

 ## 📃Requirements
 matlab

+## ✏️Usage
+You can download our SAUD-Dataset from
+You can download our NUIQ-Metric from

 ## ✉️ Statement
 This project is for research purpose only, please contact us for the licence of commercial use.
 For any other questions please contact jiangqiuping@nbu.edu.cn.